BigPolarBear1/factorization/README.md

 Update: I spent the day working on this.
 I think the only way to do it is as following: If the discriminant for example is 7\*7\*7 then we can calculate the singular root for that.
 THen we need to figure out the divisor.
 But, and here is the crucial part.. rather then looking at solutions in a different prime field.. we look at solutions in 7\*7\*7\*7 instead.
 Because that then simplifies all this residue math.
 I dont know if I can see another way to do it.
 I guess if this fails I'll go back and try to optimize what I had before.
 JUst quickly finding large concentrations of small factors isn't a bad strategy either..
 I just havnt yet tried hard enough to implement an optimized PoC for it.
 Although I am fairly sure if the discriminant is nearly square..
 I should be able to do something with it.. it's definitely an angle I'll keep exploring for a while.

+Update: You know what.
+Tomorrow I'm just going to go with the original idea I had here.
+Just a quadratic sieve variant trying to get many small factors in the discriminant so we can work with small factor bases.
+Get a super optimized PoC for that published.
+I can explore all these other things later.
+Its time I produce something I can show people instead of chasing perfection.

 #### To run from folder "Coefficient_Sieve" (Experimental WORK IN PROGRESS):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run: python3 run_qs.py -keysize 30 -base 40 -debug 1 -lin_size 5000 -quad_size 100 -d 2